 If dealing only with a divorce or dissolution, it takes between 5 and 8 months from the date of the filing of the petition to the date of the decree absolute or dissolution order.
 However, the length of time will always depend upon your particular circumstances.

 Generally, the divorce would not be finalised until the other matters are resolved and it could take 12 months from the date of filing of a court application in relation to financial matters for a final award to be made.
 As regards to the timings of international divorce proceedings, we would seek guidance in this regard from specialist expert family lawyers in those jurisdictions.

 Regions Our Team Covers

-Our experienced team of solicitors will always endeavour to minimise the emotional distress of divorce/dissolution on all members of the family, with particular emphasis on assisting clients to minimise as much as it is possible to do the emotional impact on any children of the family.
+Our experienced team of international divorce solicitors will always endeavour to minimise the emotional distress of divorce on all members of the family, with particular emphasis on assisting clients to minimise as much as it is possible to do the emotional impact on any children of the family.
 We will fully explain the procedure at the outset of the case and will keep you updated at every stage.

 To understand how Josiah-Lake Gardiner can help you, please contact our international divorce lawyers today on 020 3709 8975 or complete the online enquiry form.